csc-training/summerschool/mpi/docs/11-user-defined-datatypes.md

         - `integer(mpi_address_kind)` (Fortran)

-# Gaps between structs: extent
+# Gaps between structs: Extent

-- Sending of an array of the `ParticleStruct` structures may have a portability issue: it assumes that array elements are packed in memory
+- When sending an array of the structures, the extent needs to be checked as for other user-defined datatypes
-    - Implicit assumption: the **extent** of the datatype was the same as the size of the C struct
+    - It's implicit assumed that the **extent** of the datatype would be the same as the size of the C struct
-    - This is not necessarily the case
-- If there are gaps in memory between the successive structures, sending does not work correctly
+    - This is not necessarily the case, and if there are gaps in memory between the successive structures, sending does not work correctly with the default extent

 # Example: sending an array of structs